-The main difference between a singlestage and a multi-stage thermodynamic cycle is in the generated temperature span.
-In single-stage devices the maximum temperature span is limited by the adiabatic temperature changes of the material.
-Therefore, such devices can only operate around a surrounding temperature as shown in Fig. 2c.
-On the other hand, multi-stage thermodynamic cycles enable an increase in the temperature span between the heat sink and the heat source.
-Among them, currently, the largest applications for practical active demonstrated by an regenerative thermodynamic cycle (owing to its compactness and good cooling characteristics).
-This concept presented was first for utilizing magnetocaloric effect in magnetic refrigeration [7] and enables generating temperature spans along the length of the regenerator that can be several times larger than the temperature changes of the elastocaloric material itself.
-This is crucial for application in practical cooling or heat-pumping devices temperature spans of 30 K or more are usually required.
+The main difference between a single-stage and a multi-stage thermodynamic cycle is in the generated temperature span.
+In single-stage devices, the maximum temperature span is limited by the adiabatic temperature changes (ΔT{ad}) of the material.
+Therefore, such devices can only operate around a surrounding temperature (T{surr}) as shown in Fig. 2c.
+On the other hand, multi-stage thermodynamic cycles enable an increase in the temperature span (T{span}) between the heat sink and the heat source.
+Among them, currently, the largest potential for practical applications is demonstrated by an active regenerative thermodynamic cycle (owing to its compactness

+Fig. 2.
+A schematic representation of four basic operational steps of: a) a single-stage elastocaloric device with a solid-to-solid contact heat transfer mechanism, and b) a regenerative elastocaloric device with a convective (through porous material) heat transfer mechanism [51] and temperature (T)-entropy (s) diagrams: of c) a single-stage, and d) a regenerative elastocaloric Brayton thermodynamic cycle and good cooling characteristics).
+This concept was first presented for utilizing the magnetocaloric effect in magnetic refrigeration [8] and enables generating temperature spans along the length of the regenerator that can be several times larger than the adiabatic temperature changes of the magnetocaloric or elastocaloric material itself.
+This is crucial for application in practical cooling or heat-pumping devices where temperature spans of 30 K or more are usually required.
 An active elastocaloric regenerator is a porous structure made of an elastocaloric material through which a heat-transfer fluid is pumped in the counter-flow direction.
-If the operating conditions (frequency, mass flow rate, etc.) are appropriate, a temperature span between the heat source temperature (T_h) and the heat sink temperature (T_c) is established under the steadystate conditions.
+If the operating conditions (frequency, mass flow rate, etc.) are appropriate, a temperature span between the heat source temperature (T_h) and the heat sink temperature (T_c) is established under the steady-state conditions.
 Accordingly, each element of the elastocaloric material along its length performs its own thermodynamic cycle at a slightly different temperature (between T_h and T_c) as shown in Fig. 2d.
-As also shown in Fig. 2d, the entire elastocaloric material in the regenerator does not generate useful cooling power since a portion of the power generated by the eCE is spent for establishing the temperature span.
+As also shown in Fig. 2d, the entire elastocaloric material in the regenerator does not generate useful cooling (q_c) or heating energy (q_h) since a portion of the energy generated by the eCE is spent for establishing the temperature span.
 In general, the active regenerative cycle is similar to the cascade system, where several thermodynamic cycles (connected in series) are used to increase the temperature span.
-As explained in [7], the major difference between a cascade cycle and an active regenerative one is in the fact that in the latter, the heat is not pumped directly between the neighbouring particles and instead, all the particles, which are indirectly coupled through the heat-transfer fluid, simultaneously accept or reject the heat to the heat-transfer fluid.
+As explained in [8], the major difference between a cascade cycle and an active regenerative one is in the fact that in the latter, the heat is not pumped directly between the neighbouring particles and instead, all the particles, which are indirectly coupled through the heat-transfer fluid, simultaneously accept or reject the heat to the heattransfer fluid.